openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 `struct Member` the structure to track all the members in the DAO and their state (EXISTS, JAILED).

-`struct Checkpoint` Laoland makes use of the off-chain voting mechanism Snapshot.
+`struct Checkpoint` MolochV3 makes use of the off-chain voting mechanism Snapshot.
 The `Checkpoint` struct assists with verifying the optimistic voting and proposal mechanisms at various blocktimes.
 See, https://github.com/snapshot-labs.

 `struct DelegateCheckpoint` A checkpoint for marking number of votes from a given block.